statsig-io/docs/docs/guides/Experiment-Analysis-Point-Solution.md

 First, [create a free account on Statsig](https://www.statsig.com/signup), then follow these 3 easy steps to use Statsig to analyze your experiment results -

-1. **Connect to your data source and import assignment data to Statsig**
+1. **Connect to your data source and import assignment data to Statsig** Statsig is able to import your assignment data from a variety of sources:
-    1. If your assignment data is stored in your data warehouse: follow this [guide](https://docs.statsig.com/data-warehouse-ingestion/introduction)
+    - If your assignment data is stored in your data warehouse (most common): follow this [guide](https://docs.statsig.com/data-warehouse-ingestion/introduction)
-    2. If your assignment data is being piped to either Segment or mParticle: reach out to us on slack for support
+    - If your assignment data is being piped to either Segment or mParticle: reach out to us on slack for support

-2. **Generate or import the metrics you’re tracking against**

-These metrics will be included in your experiment (step #3 below) so that you can actually see useful results that are ready to be analyzed.
-There are two ways for you to choose from to get the metrics you need:
+2. **Generate or import the metrics you’re tracking against** These are metrics that you're hoping to impact with the metric you're setting up (step #3 below).
+Without metrics, your experiment results won't really be useful, so we highly recommend you to complete this step before setting up your experiment.
+There are two ways you can get your metrics into Statsig -
-    1. Generate events using Statsig SDK
+    - Generate events using Statsig SDK
-    2. Import custom events or precomputed metrics from your data source
+    - Import custom events or precomputed metrics from your data source
         - from your data warehouse: follow this [guide](https://docs.statsig.com/data-warehouse-ingestion/data_mapping)
         - from other integrations: follow this [guide](https://docs.statsig.com/integrations/introduction)